 So having a striving for superiority on gaining achievement in one’s life is different from experiencing superiority complex.
 Here Ryan was experiencing the unhealthy version of superiority complex that later made him realize, that he is battling low self esteem, or low self regard for oneself.

-How to Overcome Superiority Complex?
+How to Overcome the Superiority Complex?

-One of the fundamental questions that Ryan asked was how to experience high self esteem and conquer the guilt of his past acts, so that he could increase his own self worth.
+One of the fundamental questions that Ryan asked was how to experience high self-esteem and conquer the guilt of his past acts so that he could increase his own self-worth.
 His Life coach guided him with a Self Esteem Rule Book :-

 Self Esteem Rule Book, to overcome this condition the following rules are to be maintained, which includes: